-We are thrilled to kick off 2021 with three local artists who each have their own unique take on Australian 'the backyard'.
+We are thrilled to kick off 2021 with three local artists who each have their own unique take on the Australian ' backyard'.

-Handley's paintings are often depictions of Australian coastal suburbia rendered in nostalgic, faded colours.
+Craig Handley's paintings are often depictions of Australian coastal suburbia rendered in nostalgic, faded colours.
 An unsettling feeling is captured through his use of digitally collaged elements borrowed from the various buildings, landscapes and figures that he photographs daily.
 These images are cut out and layered using animation software (Handley was an animator in a past life) in a way that feels oddly artificial, yet compositionally harmonious.
 Looking at his work, one gets the uneasy sense that the unnatural perspective is going to force waves to crash into a home's foundations, or that a figure eagerly leaping into water from great heights might just miss his mark.

 Australian printmaker Gemma King lives and works on the family farm in rural New South Wales, in the small agricultural town of Walcha, set in the icy tablelands of New England where she grew up.